fiskaltrust/rollout-doc/middleware/README.md

 ![add-queue-3](images/add-queue-3.png "Konfigure Queue")

 1. If necessary, enter the database connection details (not necessary in this example, the SQLite DB).
-2. Now specify how the Queue should be accessible from the POSSystem.
+2. Now specify how the Queue should be accessible from the POS-System.
 First press the corresponding button for the type of communication (e.g. `http(REST)`) and then enter the path (e.g. `localhost:1200/fiskaltrust`).
 3. Press "Save and close" to save the information and to return to the list.

 In the list we can now see that our Queue configuration has been successfully created: